-5 Key MTSF 14 KZN PGDP 7 National NATIONAL Strategic ADM DGDP 7 MLM IDP Strategic Priorities OUTCOMES Goals Strategic Goals Objectives.
-Outcome 4: Decent employment through inclusive economic growth Goal 1: Job Creation Goal 1: Expanded Provincial economic output To facilitate economic development that will result in sustainable job creation.
+5 Key National Priorities MTSF 14 NATIONAL OUTCOMES Outcome 4: Decent employment through inclusive economic growth KZN PGDP 7 Strategic Goals Goal 1: Job Creation ADM DGDP 7 Strategic Goals MLM IDP Strategic Objectives.
+To facilitate economic development that will result in sustainable job creation.
 Creation of decent work and sustainable livelihoods for inclusive growth Outcome 5: A skilled and capable workforce to support and inclusive growth path Goal 2: Human Resource Development Goal 2: The human resource capacity of the province is adequate, relevant To ensure the best institutional structure to render effective and efficient services aligned to the IDP.
 To ensure productive and competent human capital.
 To ensure efficient administrative support services.
-Outcome 6: An efficient, competitive and responsive infrastructure network Goal 4: Strategic Infrastructure Goal4:Strategicinfrastructurethat provides forthe social andeconomicgrowthanddevelopmentneedsofuMgungundlovuDistrict.
+Outcome 6: An efficient, competitive and responsive infrastructure network Goal 4: Strategic Infrastructure Goal 4: Strategic infrastructure that provides for the social and economic growth and development needs of uMgungundlovu District.
 To ensure the provision and maintenance of safe roads and effective storm-water infrastructure.
 To ensure access to electricity and other forms of energy where possible.